-In the shady black markets and bombed-out hovels of post-World War II Tokyo, a tough band of prostitutes eke out a dog-eat-dog existence, maintaining tenuous friendships and a semblance of order in a world of chaos.
+In the shady black markets and bombed-out hovels of post-WWII Tokyo, a band of prostitutes eke out an existence, maintaining tenuous friendships and a semblance of order.
 But when a renegade ex-soldier stumbles into their midst, lusts and loyalties clash, with tragic results.
-With Gate of Flesh, visionary director Seijun Suzuki delivers a whirlwind of social critique and pulp drama, shot through with brilliant colors and raw emotions. —The Criterion Collection

 There is such a distinct sense of environment and place but no real sense of home.
 Suzuki brings the violence of this lifestyle to the forefront by depicting violence and sexuality being almost inseparable for these women.
 The code that they live by actually makes anything resembling real passion the girls' enemy.
 The girls affections for the soldier brilliantly signifies the damaged state Japan was in.

 Drama de serie B que engloba trama policial, explotación sexual y más que evidente crítica socio-política.
 Nihilismo y reivindicación de los placeres carnales tienen lugar en esta obra de culto.